Agomelatine: Major depressive disorder

-Agomelatine is used for the treatment of major depressive episodes in adults in Europe.
+Agomelatine is used for the treatment of major depressive episodes in adults in the European Union and Australia.
 Ten placebo controlled trials have been performed to investigate the short term efficacy of agomelatine in major depressive disorder.
 At the end of treatment, significant efficacy was demonstrated in six of the ten short-term double-blind placebo-controlled studies.
 Two were considered "failed" trials, as comparators of established efficacy failed to differentiate from placebo.
 Efficacy was also observed in more severely depressed patients in all positive placebo-controlled studies.
 The maintenance of antidepressant efficacy was demonstrated in a relapse prevention study.
 One meta-analysis found agomelatine to be as effective as standard antidepressants, with an effect size (SMD) of 0.24.

 In 2018, a systematic review and network meta-analysis comparing the efficacy and acceptability of 21 antidepressant drugs showed agomelatine to be one of the most effective and one of only two medications found to be more tolerable than placebo.

 A meta-analysis found that agomelatine is effective in treating severe depression.
 Its antidepressant effect is greater for more severe depression.
 In people with a greater baseline score (>30 on HAMD17 scale), the agomelatine-placebo difference was of 4.53 points.
 Controlled studies in humans have shown that agomelatine is at least as effective as the SSRI antidepressants paroxetine, sertraline, escitalopram, and fluoxetine in the treatment of major depression.
 A 2018 meta-study comparing 21 antidepressants found agomelatine was one of the more tolerable, yet effective antidepressants.

 However, the body of research on agomelatine has been substantially affected by publication bias, prompting analyses which take into account both published and unpublished studies.
 These have confirmed that agomelatine is approximately as effective as more commonly used antidepressants (e.g. SSRIs), but some qualified this as "marginally clinically relevant", being only slightly above placebo.
 According to a 2013 review, agomelatine did not seem to provide an advantage in efficacy over other antidepressants for the acute-phase treatment of major depression.

 Generalized anxiety disorder

-Agomelatine has been found more effective than placebo in the treatment of generalized anxiety disorder in a number of short-term double-blind placebo-controlled studies and in long term relapse prevention.
+Agomelatine is also approved for the treatment of generalized anxiety disorder in adults in Australia.
+It has been found more effective than placebo in the treatment of in a number of short-term double-blind placebo-controlled studies and in long term relapse prevention.

+Use of agomelatine in general anxiety disorder is off-label in Europe.
+Agomelatine has been evaluated in a number of other off-label indications besides general anxiety disorder.